ONW Forensics Invitational NIETOC

 There's a distinction between spin and making an argument that's not grounded in your evidence.
 If you're doing the latter, I'm likely going to ignore whatever you're saying.

 I think zero risk exists.
-For example, if the aff's only response to robust defense is saying, "It's try or die," I'll vote neg and blame the aff for everyone dying.
+For example, if the aff's only response to "this advantage has no internal link" is "it's try or die," I'll vote neg and blame the aff for everyone dying.
 You shouldn't get a W for reading a 1AC with an impact.
-Also, more aff teams should lose for writing terrible affs.
-"Your evidence is bad, and you should lose," sounds like the beginning of a case-focused 2NR that I'd be so happy to judge.
+Also, more teams should lose for writing terrible affs.

 I don't think presumption ever flips.
 The greater the number of unresolved issues in the 2NR/2AR, the more inclined I am to vote on presumption even if the neg does not explicitly make a presumption arg.

 I've voted on clipping each season I've judged, regardless of whether the opposing team has called it out.

 It's never acceptable to use remaining cx time as prep.